Schossi/ActionAdventureWeb/_pages/manual/hero/setup.md

 The __HeroTargetCandidate__ has a __Follower__ component that is triggered by actions configured in the managers inspector.
 It visualizes possible lock on points while nothing is locked on.
 It also contains an animator that is controlled by events on the follower.
 Another __Follower__ can be found on the __LockOnTarget__ in the __UI__ transform.
 This one is shown when a point is actually locked on.

-There is a seperate testing scene for the lock on system in AdventureCore.Tests called LockOnTest which can be used to test out the system in isolation.
+There is a separate testing scene for the lock on system in AdventureCore.Tests called LockOnTest which can be used to test out the system in isolation.

 #### Sound